Remembering Warren Wertheimer

 I was in my 20s and running Pacific Diversified Services, which was struggling.
 Apparently Warren was impressed by the article and he called me into Rolling Hills Club to talk to me.
 I arrived, in my most professional looking clothing, to this fancy country club in the middle of a residential area of Novato.
 I walked in, thinking, “this guy is probably going to hit on me.”
 To my surprise and relief, Warren had no ulterior motives whatsoever.
 He just wanted to listen to me talk about my passion.
 When I was done telling him all about how I got started in my field and all about PDS, he asked me, “How can I help?”
 I suggested timidly, “I guess you could donate money?”.
 He told me that was not going to happen.
 Then he asked, “How else can I help?”

-I suggested Rolling Hills could hire one of my clients with disabilities.
+I suggested Rolling Hills could hire one of my participants with disabilities.
 He asked me what kinds of things they could do.
 When I came up with the idea of having someone pick up used towels around the gym and do the laundry.
 Warren said “Consider it done, what else?”
-At the end of that meeting I walked away with a free membership to his club, a job for one of my clients, a personally guaranteed line of credit for my nonprofit and a new member of the PDS Board of Directors.
+At the end of that meeting I walked away with a free membership to his club, a job for one of my people, a personally guaranteed line of credit for my nonprofit and a new member of the PDS Board of Directors.

 In the early days of PDS, Warren was the only board member who could really understand financial statements, because he was the only one who had ever been in business in the real world.
 But he worked on our thinking more than our financials.
 He taught us to have higher expectations for ourselves and for our organization.
 He told us to stop thinking so small.
 When we set fundraising goals for $30,000 he told us, “Nonsense, make that $100,000!”
 Warren transformed this nonprofit organization and he transformed me.
 He influenced my personal decisions just as much as my business ones.